day8/re-frame/docs/subscriptions.md

 ## On Derived Data

 A UI is derived data.
+It is a materialied view of `app-db`.

-A browser renders DOM.
-And this DOM is essentially tree-shaped data.
-And this data is itself a "materialised view" of other data - namely, the data in `app-db`.
+A browser renders DOM and that's essentially tree-shaped data.
+And you use Reagent to render each node of this tree.
+And each Reagent renderer returns a hiccup-flavoured, materialised view of the data to which they subscribe.
+And the data delivered by subscriptions is a materialised view of data in `app-db`.
+So, the DOM sits at one end of a chain of materialised views over `app-db` data.

 When Domino 3 (an effect handler) modifies `app-db`, boom, boom, boom go dominoes 4, 5 & 6, computing the "materialised view" that is ultimately DOM.
 These three dominoes collectively implement a reactive dataflow.